Supersheep50/the-secret-of-the-hll-tomb/README.md

 - For many years now I have wanted to build a text adventure video game and I am absolutely delightied I got the chance to put my idea into action.
 I hope you enjoy!

+- * Be advised I originally had the text scroll speed to a much slower speed, to repliacte someone typing.
+On advice of my mentor I have made it faster to make things easier for the assesor.

 [Play the deployed version here!](https://the-secret-of-the-hll-tomb.herokuapp.com/)

 ## Flowchart